-Tender-crisp asparagus puts a fresh twist on the classic Eggs Benedict recipe.
+My recipe puts a fresh twist on the classic dish by adding tender-crisp asparagus.

 Eggs Benedict has always been one of those dishes that I thought was too fussy to make at home.

-It was a special treat that I reserved for fancy brunches at restaurants, like the Windsor Arms Sunday brunch, and quite frankly it looked like too much work for breakfast at home.
+It was a special treat that I reserved for fancy brunches at restaurants, and I didn't think I'd be able to make it properly at home.

-When you break the dish down though, it's really not that complicated: two toasted English muffin halves, a slice of ham or Canadian bacon, a poached egg, and a generous spoonful of Hollandaise sauce.
+When you break the dish down though, it's really not that complicated: a toasted and buttered English muffin, a slice of ham or Canadian bacon, a poached egg, and a generous spoonful of hollandaise sauce.

-If you use jarred Hollandaise sauce, the hardest part of this recipe will be poaching the eggs.
+If you skip making the hollandaise from scratch, the hardest part of this recipe will be poaching the eggs.
 Which isn't that hard once you know what you're doing!

-I decided to change up my Eggs Benedict a bit and add some fresh spring asparagus instead.
-It's a great way to get a serving of veggies in at breakfast (and helps to offset the richness of the heavy Hollandaise sauce).
+I decided to change up the recipe a bit by adding some fresh asparagus instead of ham or bacon.
+It's a great way to sneak in some veggies and helps to offset the richness of the hollandaise sauce, too.

 I know, I know, I'm in my 30's and I've never poached an egg?
 What??